float32/quadra/README.md

 - **High performance, small footprint**:
     Utilizes 16-QAM encoding for 4 bits per symbol.
-    Tested on a Cortex-M4F at 64MHz with an 8Kbaud symbol rate.
+    Tested on a Cortex-M4F at 64MHz with a 48kHz sample rate and 9600 baud symbol rate.
     Can squeeze into as little as 12KB.
 - **Robust**:
     Automatic gain control and basic error correction reduce decoding errors.
-    Tolerates noise up to 18dB SNR and sample rate mismatch up to 5%.
+    Tolerates noise up to 30dB SNR and sample rate mismatch up to 5%.
 - **Portable**: No assumptions made about underlying hardware.
 No dependencies outside of the C++ standard library.
 - **Safe**: Static memory allocation, no constructors.